Become A Friend of Patronato

 All Friends of Patronato (FOP) Levels Include these Basic Benefits:

-• Invitations to complimentary FOP Lecture Series taking place on Zoom
+• Invitations to FOP Lecture Series on Zoom and in person

-• Invitations to FOP Receptions & Events including our NEW Spring & Fall Open Houses at the Mission
+• Invitations to FOP Receptions & Events including our Open Houses at the Mission

 Supporting Friends